dhennyacampos/testsmellspreventionguidelines/guidelineevaluation.md

 Diagram #3 presents the relationship between the Product and ProductAvailability.
 Our goal is to verify that the product availability decreases as expected after orders are placed.

-*Rationale:* The store has 100 items of a product and 5 consumers will order 20 items of it.
-The developer has to decrease 20 from 100 items until there are not more items to sell.
-We expect developers to create a condition to check whether it there is enough products to place a new order.
-In addition, we expect developers to create a loop to simulate the orders.
-Therefore, the developer may insert two Conditional Test Logic test smells.

 Diagram 3 - Relationship between products and products availability ![Diagram #3](Store-Task3.png)

 *Test steps:*